Johan Cruyff: Style of play: The total footballer

 Regarded as one of the greatest players in history and as the greatest Dutch footballer ever, throughout his career, Cruyff became synonymous with the playing style of "Total Football".
 It is a system where a player who moves out of his position is replaced by another from his team, thus allowing the team to retain their intended organizational structure.
 In this fluid system, no footballer is fixed in their intended outfield role.
 The style was honed by Ajax coach Rinus Michels, with Cruyff serving as the on-field "conductor".

 Space and the creation of it were central to the concept of Total Football.
 Ajax defender Barry Hulshoff, who played with Cruyff, explained how the team that won the European Cup in 1971, 1972 and 1973 worked it to their advantage: "We discussed space the whole time.
 Cruyff always talked about where people should run, where they should stand, where they should not be moving.
 It was all about making space and coming into space.
 It is a kind of architecture on the field.
 We always talked about speed of ball, space and time.
 Where is the most space?
 Where is the player who has the most time?
 That is where we have to play the ball.
 Every player had to understand the whole geometry of the whole pitch and the system as a whole."

-The team orchestrator, Cruyff was a creative playmaker with a gift for timing passes.
-Nominally, he played centre-forward in this system and was a prolific goalscorer, but dropped deep to confuse his markers or moved to the wing to great effect.
-In the 1974 World Cup final between West Germany and the Netherlands, from the kick-off, the Dutch monopolised ball possession.
-At the start of the move that led to the opening goal, Cruyff picked up the ball in his own half.
-The Dutch captain, who was nominally a centre-forward, was the deepest Dutch outfield player, and after a series of passes, he set off on a run from the centre circle into the West German box.
-Unable to stop Cruyff by fair means, Uli Hoeneß brought Cruyff down, conceding a penalty scored by Johan Neeskens.
-The first German to thus touch the ball was goalkeeper Sepp Maier picking the ball out of his own net.
-This free centre-forward role in which Cruyff operated has retroactively been compared to the "false 9" position in contemporary football, by pundits such as Jamie Rainbow of World Soccer magazine.
-Due to the way Cruyff played the game, he is still referred to as "the total footballer".